Between the ages of 30 and 64 you may be invited for a range of health checks, some of which will be new to you.

 If you have diabetes, you should already be attending annual screening tests for a sight-threatening condition called diabetic retinopathy.

-Diabetic retinopathy screening usually takes place at your GP’s surgery, local optometrist or local hospital.
+Diabetic eye screening usually takes place at your GP’s surgery, local optometrist or local hospital.

 If evidence of retinopathy is found, you'll be referred to an eye clinic for treatment to help prevent future damage to your sight.

 In addition to screening programmes, there are a wide range of medical tests that you may encounter in your middle years, usually at the recommendation of your GP.
 They include:

 The New Patient Health Check